christina-grannas/swagger-test/user-testing/add-shipping-costs.md

 ?>
 ```

-We are usinga hard coded JSON template
-The JSON object that we will use for this example looks like this:
+The code assumes that we are using the following hard-coded JSON file:

 ```json
 {